SwathiKeshavamurthy/FitandFine-React-P5/README.md

   - Custom error pages are designed to inform users of various errors such as Not Found  along with a user-friendly message.

   ![Error Page Screenshot](documentation/screenshots/error.JPG)

+## Future Features

+**Advanced Fitness Tracking**
+- **Description**: Implement detailed fitness tracking options, allowing users to log their workouts, meals, and progress over time with advanced analytics.
+- **Benefit**: Provides users with deeper insights into their fitness journey, helping them achieve their goals more effectively.

+**Group Challenges**
+- **Description**: Introduce group challenges where users can form teams and compete against each other in various fitness activities.
+- **Benefit**: Promotes social interaction and motivation, encouraging users to stay active and engaged with the platform.

+**Live Workout Sessions**
+- **Description**: Offer live-streamed workout sessions with professional trainers, including interactive Q&A sessions and real-time feedback.
+- **Benefit**: Enhances user engagement by providing professional guidance and a sense of community during live workouts.

+**Personalized Workout Plans**
+- **Description**: Develop personalized workout plans based on user preferences, fitness levels, and goals, with regular updates and progress tracking.
+- **Benefit**: Tailors the fitness experience to individual needs, increasing the likelihood of achieving personal fitness goals.

+**Integration with Wearable Devices**
+- **Description**: Enable integration with popular wearable fitness devices (e.g., Fitbit, Apple Watch) to automatically sync workout data and track progress.
+- **Benefit**: Streamlines the process of logging workouts and provides a more comprehensive view of a user's fitness journey by incorporating data from various sources.